Ataman Palace

 The Ataman Palace (Атаманский дворец) is an architectural monument in the city of Novocherkassk, Rostov Oblast, Russia, that was built in 1863.
-It was the official residence of the Ataman of Don Host Oblast and was visited by Alexander II, Nicholas I and Alexander III.
+It was the official residence of the Ataman of Don Host Oblast and was visited by Alexander II, Alexander III and Nicholas II.
 It is also officially declared as an object of cultural heritage of Russia.

 History

 The Ataman Palace was being built from 1860 to 1863 on the project of architect Ivan Valprede.
 Soon it was decided that the Palace should serve as the residence not only of the Don Ataman, but of the Russian Emperor as well, if he came to Novocherkassk.
 In 1867, after the failed assassination attempt of Alexander II, a House Church of Saint Simeon of Persia was constructed at the palace.

 During Russian Civil War, the Ataman Palace was the headquarters of the leaders of White Movement on the Don.
 In 1927, it housed District Executive Committee, a local administration office.
 On June 30, 1942, when Novocherkassk was occupied by the Wehrmacht, in the Ataman Palace was accommodated German military occupation office.

 In 1998, the building was renovated and later was given to the Museum of Don Cossacks.